seungheondoh/llm-tag-to-caption/readme.md

         'refined',
         'folk'
         ],
-    'writing': 'This song showcases the undeniable talent of a guitar virtuoso, seamlessly blending the refined elements of pop rock and folk with the atmospheric and dramatic sounds of heavy metal and hard rock, resulting in an indulgent and unforgettable musical experience.', 'summary': "This song showcases a guitar virtuoso's refined and atmospheric pop rock sound, with elements of dramatic heavy metal, folk, and indulgent hard rock.", 'paraphrase': 'This song showcases the refined playing of a guitar virtuoso at the forefront of intricate pop rock arrangements, with atmospheric and dramatic elements that draw from heavy metal, folk, and indulgent hard rock influences.', 'attribute_prediction': 'This pop rock ballad is a showcase for the guitar virtuoso\\s refined playing style, blending atmospheric and heavy metal sounds into a unique folk rock sound.
+    'caption_pseudo_writing': 'This song showcases the undeniable talent of a guitar virtuoso, seamlessly blending the refined elements of pop rock and folk with the atmospheric and dramatic sounds of heavy metal and hard rock, resulting in an indulgent and unforgettable musical experience.', 'caption_pseudo_summary': "This song showcases a guitar virtuoso's refined and atmospheric pop rock sound, with elements of dramatic heavy metal, folk, and indulgent hard rock.", 'caption_pseudo_paraphrase': 'This song showcases the refined playing of a guitar virtuoso at the forefront of intricate pop rock arrangements, with atmospheric and dramatic elements that draw from heavy metal, folk, and indulgent hard rock influences.', 'caption_pseudo_attribute_prediction': 'This pop rock ballad is a showcase for the guitar virtuoso\\s refined playing style, blending atmospheric and heavy metal sounds into a unique folk rock sound.
 With indulgent solos and dramatic duets, the track creates a hard rock energy that is both mellow and upbeat, introspective and soulful.'
 }
 ```